wso2-attic/asgardeo-auth-angular-sdk/README.md

 #### Description

 As the name implies, this method is used to sign-in users.
 This method will have to be called twice to implement the two phases of the authentication process.
-The first phase generates generates the authorization URl and takes the user to the single-sign-on page of the identity server, while second phase triggers the token request to complete the authentication process.
+The first phase generates the authorization URl and takes the user to the single-sign-on page of the identity server, while second phase triggers the token request to complete the authentication process.
 So, this method should be called when initiating authentication and when the user is redirected back to the app after authentication themselves with the server.

 The `sign-in` hook is used to fire a callback function after signing in is successful.
 Check the [on()](#on) section for more information.